 4388, 4389.
 Special Topics in Religious Studies.
+A detailed investigation of a topic chosen by the instructor.
+Topics vary.

 4396, 4397.
 Directed Reading and Research.
 Special topics to be selected by the student in consultation with the department.
 Open to seniors upon departmental approval.
+4398, 4399.
+Independent Study.